infiniteflight/infiniteflight-docs/developer-reference/live-api/overview.md

 ## Prerequisites

-This documentation is aimed at people with experience in the following areas
+This documentation is aimed at someone with knowledge of:

 - HTTP
 - JSON